-Retroactive pay wil be paid back to May 1, 2020
+Retroactive pay will be paid back to May 1, 2023.

-Any officer to be considered for the position of Sergeant will have a minimum of three (3) years of service with the Metamora Police Department.
-No Part-time Officer will be paid an hourly wage higher than the lowest paid Full-time Officer.
+Any officer to be considered for the position of Sergeant will have a minimum of three (3) years of full time service with the Metamora Police Department.

 Where the Village hires an officer with prior police experience, the Village Board shall determine the new laterally hired officer's hourly rate, which may be above the rates set forth above, providing it shall not exceed the current hourly rate paid any current full time bargaining unit officer with equal prior police experience.